-- 1. The present report provides a demographic perspective on how the world has changed over the past 20 years.
-The world has witnessed many profound social, economic and political changes since the International Conference on Population and Development, held in Cairo in 1994.
+- 1. The present report provides a demographic perspective on how the world has changed over the last twenty years.
+The world has witnessed many profound social, economic, and political changes since the International Conference on Population and Development (ICPD) in Cairo, Egypt, in 1994.
 Few factors will shape the future global development agenda as fundamentally as the size, structure and spatial distribution of the world's population.
-Ongoing demographic transitions associated with changing levels and patterns of fertility, mortality and migration continue to bring about important changes in the size, structure and spatial distribution of families, households and communities around the world, creating both opportunities and challenges for the design of policies that aim to promote the well-being of current and future generations. - 2.
-The demographic trends presented in this report are based for the most part on the results set out in World Population Prospects: The 2012 Revision, the twenty-third round of the official United Nations population estimates and projections prepared biennially by the Population Division of the Department of Economic and Social Affairs of the Secretariat.
-The 2012 Revision builds on the previous revision by incorporating the results of new population census data from 94 countries and findings from many specialized demographic surveys that have been carried out around the world over the past several years.
-These data provide new information on population size and inform estimates of the three components of population change: fertility, mortality and migration. - 3.
+Ongoing demographic transitions associated with changing levels and patterns of fertility, mortality and migration continue to bring about important changes to the size, structure and spatial distribution of families, households, and communities around the world, creating both opportunities and challenges for the design of policies that aim to promote the wellbeing of current and future generations. - 2.
+The demographic trends presented in this report are based for the most part on the results of World Population Prospects: The 2012 Revision, the twenty-third round of official United Nations population estimates and projections, prepared biennially by the Population Division of the Department of Economic and Social Affairs of the United Nations Secretariat.
+The 2012 Revision builds on the previous revision by incorporating the results of new population census data from 94 countries as well as findings from many specialized demographic surveys that have been carried out around the world over the last several years.
+These data provide new information on population size and inform estimates of the three components of population change (fertility, mortality and migration). - 3.
 Additional data for this report come from a number of other unique databases developed and maintained by the Population Division.
-Data on urban, rural and city populations are based on World Urbanization Prospects: The 2011 Revision, while data on contraceptive prevalence and unmet need for family planning are based on survey data from 194 countries or areas and on annual model-based estimates and short-term projections of family planning indicators, all contained in World Contraceptive Use 2012.
-Estimates of the number of international migrants are based on Trends in International Migrant Stock: The 2013 Revision, which presents estimates of the number of migrants by origin, age and sex for each country and major area of the world.
+Data on urban, rural and city populations are based on World Urbanization Prospects: The 2011 Revision,2 while data on contraceptive prevalence and unmet need for family planning are based on survey data for 194 countries or areas contained in World Contraceptive Use 2012, and annual, model-based estimates and short-term projections of family planning indicators.3 Estimates of the number of international migrants are based on Trends in International Migration Stock: The 2013 Revision,4 which presents estimates of the number of migrants by origin, age and sex for each country and area of the world.